Corollarium/localtls/README.md

 "But if you provide the public and the private key, someone can do a man-in-the-middle attack!"
 Yes, that is correct.
 This is *as safe as a plain HTTP website if you release the private key*.

-This service here aims to solve the *requirement of browsers with secure contexts in LANs with a minimum fuss*: when you are developing an app that requires TLS, for example, and want to test it on several devices.
-Hopefully browsers will come up with a solution that makes secure contexts in intranets easier in the future, but it has been a problem for years and it's still unsolved.
+This service here aims to solve the *requirement of browsers with secure contexts in LANs with a minimum fuss*: when you are developing an app that requires TLS, for example, and want to test it on several devices locally.
+Or when you want to deploy a web application on customer networks that have no expertise.
+Hopefully browsers will come up with a solution that makes secure contexts in intranets easier in the future, but it has been a problem for years and it's still unsolved at this time.

 In short, you have two possible scenarios.
-The first: you understand that by using this you may be prone for a MITM attack, but you need a secure context in the browser more than you need absolute certainty that your traffic will not be snooped or your application won't be spoofed.
+The first: you understand that by using this you may be prone for a MITM attack, but you need a secure context in the browser no matter what, and you do need absolute certainty that your traffic will not be snooped or your application won't be spoofed.
 This works for most webservices running in a LAN, and is as safe as running them on pure HTTP.

-The second: you need not only a secure context for the browser, but actual safety of a TLS certificate validated by the browser.
-In this case run the DNS server yourself and do not publish the private keys, but find someway to distribute them yourself privately to your application.
+The second: you need not only a secure context for the browser, but actual safety of a private TLS certificate validated by the browser.
+In this case you can run the DNS server yourself and not publish the private keys, but find someway to distribute them yourself privately to your application.
 Remember, any application you deploy using TLS will require a private key deployed with it.
 When distributing web apps that are supposed to run in intranets which you have no access this is hard to do; you'd ideally need to generate a different key for every host, even though they may use the same private IP, you have no accessto a local nameserver and other complications.
 There is a [nice proposal of how this can be done](https://blog.heckel.io/2018/08/05/issuing-lets-encrypt-certificates-for-65000-internal-servers/) if you need this level of security.

 # How to Run